Maltomatic/Verbosity/readme.md

 - Contractions do not count towards the number of words in a line, but they affect the character sum
 - Non-alphabetic characters are ignored unless otherwise specified
 - Only the last punctuation character is recognized
-- Line numbering starts from index 0
+- Line numbering starts from index 0, as does the number of lines
+    - esssentially your poem always as -1 lines than what you thought you wrote
 - Variables are indicated by words in the poem
     - If the variable is indicated by just one word, the targeted variable is the sum of the indicator word's character values from 1 to 26 modulo the line number of the line in which the indicating word is placed.
         - eg. "life" on line 3 gets 32%3 = 2, and so indicates the variable declared on line 2